giuliocatte/Gamer/README.md

 # Gamer (a better name still to be found)

-Quando trovo la voglia scrivo anche questo file in inglese.
-Già buona parte delle docstring e dei commenti lo sono, ma ho finito le energie al riguardo.
+Little proof of concept framework to playtest AIs at various games.<br>
+Still very WIP.

+There is a Match class, where the game and the players are plugged in.
+So you can basically devise your own AI, and make it play against another AI, or even yourself.

+In full [codingame](https://www.codingame.com) fashion, I wanted players and the "referee" of the game to communicate with sequences strings, so that easily players could be external programs.

-I tried to write most of docstring and comments in english, but probably something in italian survived, so, if ever some english speaking fellow reads this code: sorry pal.
+I tried to write most of docstring and comments in english, but probably something in italian survived so, if ever some english speaking fellow reads this code: sorry pal.

 ## Requirements